Kate Tempest at the Old Vic Theatre

 She is acutely aware of the general opinion of spoken word, slam poetry and hip-hop, which many consider sub-intellectual, despite powerful poets like herself.
 But she takes it in her stride, and pokes fun at the general perception of what is and isn’t art: having mumbled many sentiments during which, perhaps, the crowd glazed slightly: she apologises, saying she meant to be “erudite”, and tells us “it makes it alright because I said erudite”.

-Kate’s next gig, “Brand New Ancients”, is on at the Battersea Arts Centre.
-The show runs from the 30th of August until the 23rd of September.
-For more information, click here.
+Kate Tempest’s next gig, “Brand New Ancients”, is at the Battersea Arts Centre from 30th August until 23rd September 2012.
+For more information visit Battersea Arts Centre’s website here.